bleech/flynt-docs/content/tutorials/creating-component/adding-styles-scripts.md

 |  |  |  └── style.styl
 ```

-Inside `script.js` you can add all of the JavaScript logic that you wish.
-Flynt supports ES2015 (ES6) out of the box, and will compile your script to ES5 using [Babel](https://babeljs.io/).
+Inside `script.js` you can add all of the JavaScript logic that you need.
+Flynt supports [ES2015 (ES6)](https://babeljs.io/learn-es2015/) out of the box, and will compile your script to ES5 using [Babel](https://babeljs.io/).
+ES2015 is a significant update to the JavaScript language, but it is only [our recommendation](/tutorials/best-practices/scripts/).
+You do not have to use this and can write your JavaScript inside `script.js` however you wish.

 Open `Components/BlockQuote/script.js` and add the following: